SFDigitalServices/ronbot/README.md

 ronbot
 - is a slackbot that does things
 - is a node/express app
-- is deployed on heroku
+- uses circleci to deploy to heroku
 - uses a postgres db with one table
 - uses docker for local development
+- should probably have some tests

 `@ronbot [command]`